dfinity/ic-hs/README.md

 which will run `ic-ref` and restart upon file changes.
 Similarly

-For `ic-ref-test`, before running it, you make sure you have built the universal canister.

-The symbolic link in `test-data/universal_canister.wasm` points to the build output produced by

-    cd universal-canister
-    nix-shell --command 'cargo build --target wasm32-unknown-unknown --release'

 You can now run the test suite from the top-level directory with